SasageyoOrg/ohmni-bot-diagnostics/README.md

 # 👩‍💻Installation and Usage <a name="ins-usage"></a>

-### With script files:
+### With bash script:
-For easy compilation & running, a shell script is provided:
+For easy compilation and running, a bash script is provided:

 - Build with:
     ```